Companies from other member states of the EU or EEA signatory states may pursue a trade in Austria either

 Service notification and service provider registry

-With regard to activities in the area of trades regulated in Austria, the authorities must be notified about the rendering of cross-border services; i.e. it must be brought to the attention of the Federal Ministry of Economy, Family and Youth.
+With regard to activities in the area of trades regulated in Austria, the authorities must be notified about the rendering of cross-border services; i.e. it must be brought to the attention of the Federal Ministry for Digital and Economic Affairs.
 This notification must be renewed annually if the company intends to perform services in Austria during the respective year.
-You’ll find notification forms with instructions on the required documents and a list of the regulated trades on the home page of the Federal Ministry of Economy, Family and Youth.
+You’ll find notification forms with instructions on the required documents and a list of the regulated trades on the home page of the Federal Ministry for Digital and Economic Affairs.

 All companies with valid service notifications will be published in the service provider registry on the home page of the ministry.